 Learn more about making treatment decisions.

 Active surveillance is an option for some people with a pituitary gland tumor who have no symptoms from the tumor and whose hormones are working normally.
 This approach can also be called watchful waiting.
-During active surveillance, the patient is monitored closely with periodic examinations and tests, to watch for signs of tumor growth or progression.
+During active surveillance, the patient is monitored closely with periodic examinations and tests to watch for signs of tumor growth or progression.
 This may include regular MRI scans of the brain and the pituitary gland.
 Active treatment would begin only if the tumor started causing symptoms.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the most common treatment for a pituitary gland tumor.
 Surgery is performed by a neurosurgeon.
 Surgery is often successful in removing the entire tumor.

-About 95% of surgeries to remove pituitary gland tumors are done by the transsphenoidal route.
+About 95% of surgeries to remove a pituitary gland tumor are done by the transsphenoidal route.
 That means going through the nasal passage and along the septum that separates the 2 nostrils.
-Then the neurosurgeon goes through the sphenoid sinus cavity located deep above the back of the throat to the pituitary gland immediately behind it.
-The rest are done through an opening in the skull called a craniotomy.
+Then the neurosurgeon follows the sphenoid sinus cavity located deep above the back of the throat to the pituitary gland immediately behind it.
+Another surgical approach is making a temporary opening in the skull called a craniotomy to reach the area.
 This can be done using a microscope or an endoscope, which is a long flexible tube, or both, so the neurosurgeon can see the tumor.

 Both of these methods are equally safe and effective when done by a skilled surgeon.
 Best outcomes and fewer complications have been seen with more experienced surgeons.
 Before surgery, talk with your health care team about possible side effects from the specific surgery you will have, how they can be managed, and what to expect during your recovery.